It’s that time of the year again!

 Have you ever tried to explain a concept to someone and found that you understood it better yourself afterwards?
 This is called the protégé effect, a psychological phenomenon whereby you can improve your understanding of something by teaching it to someone else.
 Indeed, research has shown that student tutors are more likely to understand, recall and apply the information they teach more accurately.

-So, how can you use this study hack to your advantage?
+So, how can you use this study tip to your advantage?
 Start by the way you approach and learn your study material; learn it as if you’re going to teach it to someone else afterwards.
 You may also go as far as to put it into practice and teach it to a friend, peer or family member as a way to revise.

 However, if no one is willing to listen to you talk about the Napoleonic Wars, you could also just pretend you’re teaching someone and explain the material to your imaginary pupils out loud.

 In fact, talking to yourself out loud is another useful learning technique, also referred to as self-explaining.
-Indeed, a University of Waterloo study found that when you read information out loud, and proceed to ask and explain this information to yourself, it can lead to better, long-term memorisation.
+Indeed, a University of Waterloo study found that when you read information out loud, and proceed to ask and explain this information to yourself, it can lead to better, long-term memorization.

 So, if you can’t teach it to someone else, teach it to yourself!
 (But maybe steer clear of the library’s silent study area when doing so!)